Are there COVID-19 restrictions I should be aware of when I travel to meet my sponsored child?

-How long will I be able to visit with my Compassion child?
+How long will I be able to visit with my sponsored child?

-We set aside 6-7 hours to spend with your Compassion child.
+We set aside 6-7 hours to spend with the child you sponsor.
 Typically, we will meet the children in a park that is centrally located in the country.
 We will transport your child, a guardian and a program staff member from their Compassion child development centre to that location.
 Each sponsor will have a translator for the day so you and your Compassion child can enjoy communicating together.

-If the child is traveling with a parent/guardian, they must be 10 years or older.
-Standard pricing will apply for any minor traveling with us.
+If the child is travelling with a parent/guardian, they must be 10 years or older.
+Standard pricing will apply to any minor travelling with us.

 What is the age range of participants on Exposure Trips?

-Our trip members include families, couples, friends and solo travelers from all over Canada.
+Our trip members include families, couples, friends and solo travellers from all over Canada.
 Sponsors range in age from 10 to 90.
 It’s always a diverse group.

 No, Exposure Trips are open to the public, and anyone can attend.
 We have to warn you that you will probably want to sponsor a child with us before your trip is over!